ray-x/navigator.lua/README.md

 to tune the plugins to fit my requirements.
 The plugin help user setup lspconfig with only a few lines of codes.
 Seconde reason is that lots of plugins serve as an enhance version of quickfix, lots of improvement was made by [lspsaga](https://github.com/glepnir/lspsaga.nvim), from which, the plugin was inspired.
+It also the first plugin, IMO, that allows you to search in all treesitter symbols in the workspace.

 # Similar projects / special mentions: